Entity

 Entity example code is part of the unit tests see: [Tests/ECS/Examples](https://github.com/friflo/Friflo.Engine.ECS/tree/main/src/Tests/ECS/Examples).

-When tying out the examples use a debugger to check entity state changes while stepping throw the code.
+When trying out the examples use a debugger to check entity state changes while stepping throw the code.

 \